 This post may contain affiliate links.
 Full disclosure here.

-I was so excited to move into my new bungalow-style house in a neighbourhood with giant trees.
-We showed up with the moving truck on the day of receiving the keys to our new place.
-The kids were in daycare, and we had the whole day to unload the truck, (we didn’t hire movers, not sure what we were thinking…not a good idea to DIY moving in your 30’s if you’re out of shape like me).
+I was also excited to move into your new bungalow-style house in a neighborhood with giant trees.
+I shoId up with the moving truck on the day of receiving the keys to your new place.
+The Kids Are in daycare, and I had the whole day to unload the truck, (I didn’t have movers, not sure what I am thinking…not a good idea to DIY moving in your 30’s if you’re out of shape like me).

-When we arrived at the house, it was fairly clean, but not as clean as I would have liked.
-It was stated that professional cleaners had come through, but I knew that probably wasn’t the case since many things were missed.
-Well, lessons were learned, and we move on.
+When I arrived at the house, it was fairly clean, but not as clean as a would have liked.
+It was stated that professional cleaners had come through, but I knew that probably wasn’t the case since many things Are missed. well, lessons Are learned, and I move on.

 Should You Clean Your Home Before Moving?

 This is especially essential for those who suffer from allergies and chemical sensitivities.
-You’ll want to make sure that your new house is clear of hidden dust buildups, and that if the area was cleaned, it wasn’t done using synthetic chemical cleaners that might exacerbate allergies.
+You’ll want to make sure that your new house is clear of hidden dirt buildups, and that if the area was cleaned, it wasn’t done needing synthetic chemical cleaners that might exacerbate allergies.

-The only way to ensure that a fresh start in your new house meets your expectations is to supervise the cleaning yourself.
+The only way to ensure that a fresh start in your new house upsets your expectations is to supervise the cleaning yourself.